-IT Tech Packaging, Inc. has reduced its earnings per share by an average of 99% a year, over the last three years (measured with a line of best fit).
-In the last year, its revenue is up 9.3%.
+IT Tech Packaging, Inc. has reduced its earnings per share by an average of 102% a year, over the last three years (measured with a line of best fit).
+Its revenue is up 12% over last year.

 Has IT Tech Packaging, Inc. Been A Good Investment?

-Given the total loss of 24% over three years, many shareholders in IT Tech Packaging, Inc. are probably rather dissatisfied, to say the least.
+Since shareholders would have lost about 21% over three years, some IT Tech Packaging, Inc. shareholders would surely be feeling negative emotions.
 So shareholders would probably think the company shouldn't be too generous with CEO compensation.

 It looks like IT Tech Packaging, Inc. pays its CEO less than similar sized companies.

 The compensation paid to Zhenyong Liu is lower than is usual at similar sized companies, but the eps growth is lacking, just like the returns (over three years).
-This contrasts with the increase in CEO remuneration on last year, though it was off a low base.
 We would not call the pay too generous, but nor would we claim the CEO is underpaid, given lacklustre business performance.
 So you may want to check if insiders are buying IT Tech Packaging shares with their own money (free access).

 Arguably, business quality is much more important than CEO compensation levels.
 So check out this free list of interesting companies, that have HIGH return on equity and low debt.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.